cotobadesign/cotoba-agent-oss-docs/source/rst/JSON.rst

 Getting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When getting numeric value, boolean value, and null in JSON element, these are obtained as character strings.
+When a JSON element gets a numeric value, a boolean, or a null, these are obtained as a string.
-In the case of a numeric value, it is obtained as a numeric character string, in the case of a boolean value, it is obtained as a character string of "true", "false", and in the case of null, it is obtained as a character string of "null".
+If it is a numeric value, it will be obtained as a numeric string, if it is true or false, it will be obtained as a string of "true" or "false", if it is null, it will be obtained as a string of "null".

 Example: